syedwaseemjan/StatsCollector/README.md

 # StatisticsCollector
-Python application to upload script into client machine, fetch machine statistics like (CPU, memory usage) and store it to sqlite DB.
+Python application to upload script into client machine, fetch machine statistics like (CPU, memory usage, uptime) and store it to sqlite DB.

 ## 1. Instructions to install and configure prerequisites or dependencies.